-First, let’s take a look at what factors might make it challenging for us to make a decision.
+First, let’s take a look at what factors may make it challenging for us to make a decision.

 What makes a person indecisive?

-Much decision aversion comes from a fear of the unknown.
-We worry that we might decide wrong and leave ourselves in a worse situation.
-We feel afraid to act because the outcome is outside of our range of control.
+An indecisive person avoids making choices because of the fear of the unknown.
+We worry that we may make a wrong decision and leave ourselves in a worse situation.
+We feel afraid to act because the outcome is beyond our control.

 This uncertainty can cause a lot of anxiety and, over time, can lead to decision avoidance.

 This behavior happens when someone avoids making decisions because of the lingering mental effect the outcomes may have on them.
 Decision avoidance includes postponing, failing to act, or accepting the status quo rather than choosing for themselves.